lucychambers/techtohuman/_posts/articles/2016-10-23-tech_translation.md

 From there, I moved into [training](http://techtohuman.com/5_in_5_teaching) and [capacity building](http://techtohuman.com/5_in_5_impact_ladder) roles where I observed that those who had recently learned something were often best placed to teach it.
 Finally, I landed in a [product management](http://techtohuman.com/5_in_5_product_management) role, which was what I was advised to do whenever I told someone that I enjoyed 'tech translation' and told them how I defined it.

-As Zara points out in her [post](https://points.datasociety.net/who-does-the-hard-work-of-bridging-context-and-technical-skills-bf968a56764b#.tn5nc2kcu), there are many roles which have an aspect of tech translation in them:
+As Zara Rahman points out in her [post](https://points.datasociety.net/who-does-the-hard-work-of-bridging-context-and-technical-skills-bf968a56764b#.tn5nc2kcu), there are many roles which have an aspect of tech translation in them:

 > The role exists under many names, and it’s often present in an ad hoc way.
 Some product managers do it.
 Some UX designers do it.
 Some community managers do it.
 Some people think of it as tech translation, or playing a bridge or a broker role, or even being a catalyst or champion among a community.